by Catherine Pratt

 10. Be enthusiastic and focus on your own energy

 If you can be higher energy than they are then your energy will most likely start to rub off on those around you instead of the other way around.
 Also, the less you pay attention to them, the less they'll affect you.
+It takes only one person to bring down an entire office but the reverse is true as well in that it only takes one person to completely bring up the positive energy of an entire office.

 "Energy Vampires" are going to appear in and out of your life.
 The trick is to learn how to deal with them before they appear.
 If you don't then they truly will suck all your energy right out of you without you even realizing it.
 They will also be having a huge effect on your life and whether you're able to achieve your dreams and goals.
 Learn how to deal with negative people so that as Judy Orloff says you can, "be confident that no one can drain you if you don't cooperate".
 Your life will just instantly improve.